ConstanceCodingCamp/stockitup/README.md

 mentoring over the past ten years.
 These start-up/black-owned/minority business owner are the many reason I will never stop learning and being innovative.

-This app is live and under continued deployment and development @ www.stockandchange.heroku.com

 Updates to come: